miklevin/MikeLev.in/_posts/2025-04-18-ai-prompts-xml-tags.md

 your favorite model, it undermines whatever model load-balancing or round-robinning they might be doing.

-It's also worth noting that the obfuscation of the model appears to only be when in Auto-select in chat-mode.
-When you use the in-context `Ctrl`+`k` key combo, it still shows you the model, and notably has the really long delays when it's set to Claude 3.7, providing a little anecdotal evidence that Claude is backlogged and something else, perhaps one of the GPT's or Gemini are not.

 ### Streamlining the Article Content

 Additionally, most of the coding is actually done by the time I do the following